wbudic/ServerConfigCentral/README.md

   * Spex's are server side obtained or run.
     * A SPEX is an server side secure executed perl program output.
     * Useful again if an networking application can be run and maintained from one computer.
 And not having to install it on other computers.
+  * It is implemented in the perl language.
+To less obscure implementation and to easier troubleshoot on a higher level.
+Without going into complex levels and hierarchical structures while still is test driven development.
+Low level modules come from established and in use/invented CPAN modules.
+    * Smaller the perl source code the faster and easier it is to be maintained.

 ```mermaid
 stateDiagram-v2